 - Map and Locations

-The doctoral program (PhD) in counseling psychology received initial accreditation from the Commission on Accreditation of the American Psychological Association (APA) in 1972, and is currently accredited through 2020.
+The doctoral program (PhD) in counseling psychology has been continuously accredited by the Commission on Accreditation of the American Psychological Association (APA) since 1972 and is currently accredited through 2030.
 If you wish to become better educated about APA’s standards for accreditation, we strongly encourage you to visit APA’s Office of Program Consultation and Accreditation.
 The doctoral program in counseling psychology closely adheres to the scientist-practitioner training model in preparing graduates for employment in academic and/or service-delivery settings.
 Although faculty interests are diverse, there is a common emphasis on empirical data as the basis for professional practice.
 The program faculty has endorsed the APA’s Guidelines on Multicultural Education, Training, Research, Practice, and Organizational Change for Psychologists, Guidelines for Psychological Practice with Girls and Women, Guidelines for Psychological Practice with Transgender and Gender Nonconforming People, and the Guidelines for Psychological Practice with Lesbian, Gay, and Bisexual Clients.

 Lisa Spanierman, Faculty Head